New Home Construction Insurance Guide

 Are You Considering Building a New Home?

-Make sure that one of the first items on your checklist is to ensure that your property is properly insured.
+Make sure that one of the first items on your checklist is to ensure that you are properly insuring your property.
 Do not assume that your builder’s insurance will protect you because it won’t.
 You need your own policy for liability and builder’s risk while the home is being constructed.

 Here are some of the important facts about a builder’s risk policy to keep in mind: